North Brabant: Language

 A Brabantian speaker, recorded in Slovakia.

 Brabantian is not a minority language in the Netherlands.
 It can be divided in two main dialects: East Brabantian and West Brabantian.
 Along with the Hollandic dialects it is one of the two most spoken versions of Dutch.
 Brabantian has, as compared to the other main Dutch dialects, had a big influence on the development of Standard Dutch.
 This is because Brabant was the dominant region in the Netherlands when the standardization of Dutch started in the 16th century.
 The first major formation of standard Dutch also took place in Antwerp, where a Brabantian dialect is spoken.
 The default language having been developed around this time, it therefore had mainly Brabantian influences.
 The early modern Dutch written language was initially influenced primarily by Brabantian, with strong influence from Hollandic emerging after the 16th century.
 Since the Brabantian dialect has developed faster than 16th- and 17th-century Dutch, it has become more diverse than modern Standard Dutch but is still quite similar and very understandable.

 About one third of the Dutch-speaking population lives in the Brabantian dialect zone.
 Both in Brabantian cities such as Breda and Eindhoven and in rural areas many people still speak the original dialect or colloquial Dutch with a typical "southern" tongue.
 Tilburg and 's-Hertogenbosch have a large number of people speaking the Brabantian dialect.

 Culture

-There are many museums, especially in the larger cities which include the North Brabant Museum in 's-Hertogenbosch, the Van Abbemuseum in Eindhoven, the Museum of the Image in Breda, Noordbrabants Natuurmuseum in Tilburg.
-Also a few towns have a large theater like the Chassé Theater in Breda and the Eindhoven Park Theatre.
-Large, reputable music venues like the 013 in Tilburg, which boasts the largest space of music venues in the Netherlands, and the Effenaar in Eindhoven offer concerts by major artists.
-Smaller venues like Mezz Breda, W2 Concert in 's-Hertogenbosch and the smaller halls of the 013 and the Effenaar offer concerts by emerging artists and bigger names in an intimate setting.
+There are many museums, especially in the larger cities, including the North Brabant Museum in 's-Hertogenbosch, the Van Abbemuseum in Eindhoven, the Museum of the Image in Breda, and the Noordbrabants Natuurmuseum in Tilburg.
+A few towns have large theatres like the Chassé Theater in Breda and the Eindhoven Park Theatre.
+Large music venues such as the 013 in Tilburg, one of the largest music venues in the Netherlands, and the Effenaar in Eindhoven offer concerts by major artists.
+Smaller venues such as Mezz Breda, W2 Concert in 's-Hertogenbosch and the smaller halls of the 013 and the Effenaar offer concerts by emerging artists and established performers in a more intimate setting.